-In preparation for my Scandinavian literary tour in July, I have been delving into the life and writings of Astrid Lindgren.
-She was a remarkable woman.
+I have been delving into the life and writings of Astrid Lindgren, who was a remarkable woman.
 In the 1920s she had an illegitimate baby and had to place him in foster care for some years.
 This made her really think about children’s needs, and would hugely influence her writing.
 She was an early environmentalist, she wrote about bullying before it became fashionable to do so, and she influenced politics, animal welfare and helped shape decades of children’s fiction.

 The first biography of Astrid Lindgren in English is Astrid Lindgren: The Women Behind Pippi Longstocking by Jens Andersen – a most interesting read.
 Did you know that she is the 4th most translated writer for children (after Enid Blyton, Hans Christian Andersen and the Brothers Grimm) and the 18th most translated writer in the world (95 different languages).
 Recently the diaries she kept during the war have also been translated into English and published as A World Gone Mad: The Diaries of Astrid Lindgren 1939 – 1945.